 The constitution grants equal rights to and prohibits discrimination against persons with disabilities in addition to requiring the state to protect them.
 No specific legislation addresses the rights or support of persons with disabilities.
+The law provides for financial subsidies to the elderly and persons with disabilities.

 The Ministry of Social Solidarity and Inclusion is responsible for protecting the rights of persons with disabilities.
 The Ministry of Health is responsible for treating mental disabilities.
 In many municipalities, children with disabilities were unable to attend school due to accessibility problems.
-The Council of Ministers approved a national inclusive-education policy; however, the government did not implement the policy during the year.
+The Council of Ministers approved a national inclusive-education policy in 2019; however, the government had not implemented the policy by year's end.
 Schools lacked wheelchair access and other infrastructure for inclusive education, according to a national disabilities NGO.

-Civil society representatives complained that a disabilities national action plan formulated under the previous government was never implemented due to budgetary issues and lack of sensitivity within the line ministries.
+Civil society representatives complained that a national disabilities action plan formulated under the previous government was never implemented due to budgetary issues and lack of sensitivity within the line ministries.
 The current government did not act on plans for a national council for persons with disabilities prepared under the previous government, according to a national disability NGO.
-The PDHJ, an independent government body, hosted a meeting of the South East Asia National Human Rights Institutions Forum in Dili in October with the theme of ensuring inclusiveness and equality for persons with disabilities.
-Civil society representatives from Indonesia, Malaysia, Burma, the Philippines, and Thailand participated.